Indonesia at the 2022 ASEAN Para Games

 Indonesia competed at the 2022 ASEAN Para Games in Surakarta, Indonesia.
-Originally scheduled to take place in 2021, The games were planned amidst the COVID-19 pandemic in Vietnam, posing logistical challenges in organizing the event.
+Originally scheduled to take place in 2021, the Games were planned amidst the COVID-19 pandemic in Vietnam, posing logistical challenges in organizing the event.

-Originally scheduled to be held from 17 to 23 December 2021, games were cancelled in October 2021 after the 2021 Southeast Asian Games was postponed to May 2022 due to the pandemic.
+Originally scheduled to be held from 17 to 23 December 2021, the Games were cancelled in October 2021 after the 2021 Southeast Asian Games was postponed to May 2022 due to the pandemic.